feldera/storage-design/format.md

   * A 3-layer file with `T1 = K`, `T2 = V`, and `T3 = (T, R)`.

-    > Batches can contain out-of-order and duplicate times, even when
-    > the time type is `()`, so if we use this representation then
-    > some further thought is needed.

 It is likely that only 1-, 2, and 3-layer files matter, and maybe not even 3-layer.

 # Goals

-- Writable in one sequential pass.
+- Variable-length values in all columns.
+- Writing a file:
+  * Only needs one pass over the input data.
+  * Does not write parts of the output file more than once.
+  * Does not rely on sparse file semantics in the file system.
+  * Uses `O(1)` memory.
+- Read and write performance should be balanced; that is, neither should be significantly sacrified to benefit the other.
-- Efficient indexing in column 1 and within row groups, for
+- Efficient indexing within row groups:
-    * `O(lg n)` seek by data value.
+    * `O(lg n)` seek by data value[^0]
     * Linear reads.
-- Approximate set membership query in `~O(1)` time.
+- Approximate set membership query in `~O(1)` time[^0].
 - Data checksums.
 - Support 1 TB total size.

+[^0]: It should be possible to turn this feature off for files that
+    don't need it.

 Possible goals for later: